 Communication is essential for a solid marriage, a healthy family, a successful soccer team and a profitable multi-national corporation.
-It is the mechanism that creates synergy when people work together to accomplish a goal.
+It is the mechanism that creates the necessary synergy to accomplish a goal.

 In fact, no organization or relationship survives without proper communication.

 There are over 23,000 books listed on Amazon on the topic of communication, so communication problems are not a secret.
 I will focus on one that hits close to home.

 My wife tells me quite often, “It’s not what you say; it’s how you say it.”
 Sometimes, it is what I say that creates the problem but this article will deal with the “how.”

 The concept of “it’s how you say it” applies to all communication.
 I will use a husband and wife as an example, but the principles apply equally to communicating with teenage children, with your kids’ teacher or with your boss at work.

 Assuming that you know what you’re talking about and have the ability to express yourself adequately, communication will improve when you consider:

 1. Does the tone of my voice indicate what I am trying to communicate?